Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these.” (Matthew 19:14)

 Children’s Alternative Christmas*

 On this morning, elementary-aged children will have an opportunity to shop for gifts for family and friends.
 Each gift is $5, of beautiful quality, wrapped, and tagged.
 Children will also learn about free-trade and mission-oriented gifts and will learn about being a purposeful giver.
 Preschool children may shop between worship hours or after church ends.
-There will be elves available to help with the shopping so all parents can enjoy a surprise on Christmas morning.
 No registration necessary; bring $5 for each gift you intend to purchase.

 Children’s Music Choir